EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 As for the disadvantages of using a Scheme vector to implement the store, may be sharing values between stores becomes more difficult.

+> Exercise 4.10 [★] Implement the `begin` expression as specified in exercise 4.4.

+*The reference implementation already implemented the `begin` expression, so I’ll just skip this one.*

+> Exercise 4.11 [★] Implement `list` from exercise 4.5.

+*Solution is too long, see the code repository.*